Nonisothermal Plug Flow Reactor

 Application ID: 1404

-This model considers the thermal cracking of acetone, which is a key step in the production of acetic anhydride.
+This example considers the thermal cracking of acetone, which is a key step in the production of acetic anhydride.
 The gas phase reaction takes place under nonisothermal conditions in a plug-flow reactor.
 As the cracking chemistry is endothermic, control over the temperature in the reactor is essential in order to achieve reasonable conversion.
 When the reactor is run under adiabatic conditions, the model shows how the conversion of acetone can be affected by mixing the reactant with inert.
 Furthermore, it is illustrated how to affect the conversion of acetone by means of a heat exchanger supplying energy to the system.

 The example details the use of the predefined Plug-flow reactor type in the Reaction Engineering interface and how to set up and solve models describing nonisothermal reactor conditions.
 You will learn how to model adiabatic reactor conditions as well as how to introduce heat exchange.
 The model also demonstrates how to import thermodynamic data the the CHEMKIN format.

 This model example illustrates applications of this type that would nominally be built using the following products:Chemical Reaction Engineering Module

 however, additional products may be required to completely define and model it.
 Furthermore, this example may also be defined and modeled using components from the following product combinations:

 The combination of COMSOL® products required to model your application depends on several factors and may include boundary conditions, material properties, physics interfaces, and part libraries.
 Particular functionality may be common to several products.
 To determine the right combination of products for your modeling needs, review the Grille de spécifications and make use of a free evaluation license.
 The COMSOL Sales and Support teams are available for answering any questions you may have regarding this.